jasa-acs/repro-guide/index.md

 # The JASA Reproducibility Guide

-As of September 2021, all **invited revisions** to JASA (both Applications & Case Studies and Theory & Methods) for manuscripts whose initial submission was on or after September 1, 2021, must include code, data, and the workflow to reproduce the work presented.
+As of September 2021, all **invited revisions** to JASA (both Applications & Case Studies and Theory & Methods) must include code, data, and the workflow to reproduce the work presented.
 We encourage but do not require that initial submissions include the code, data, and workflow.

-Submissions before September 2021 to JASA Applications & Case Studies (but not Theory & Methods) should have included these materials upon initial submission, but submission upon invited revision is acceptable.

 These web pages provide guidance on reproducibility for authors and reviewers in JASA.